Munus91/SpringJspAppwithApi/README.md

  Database:       PostgreSQL
  Frontend:       JSP

-Use of application
+Use of application:

-1)
+1 - Using Frontend
 Application give access to its functionality after user was logged in successfully.

 LOGIN:mad_dog
 PASSWORD:12345

+After successful Log in user can watch/add/edit information about goods.
+User can log out from the application.

-2)Using the API
+2 - Using the API

 An example of request to use the API. http://localhost:8080/customer/goods/filter?limit=10&&minPrice=10000&maxPrice=150000&pageNo=1

+The goods are filtered by minimum and maximum price.